 There is a substantial difference between the 1920s Ku Klux Klan and the movements with the same name of 1800s and 1960s.
 While the letter were more of ideological movements, the 1902s Klan was more of a big, powerful marketing operation.

-The Twenties was a time of huge, fast, often shocking change, and as it will happen, this kind of change instigate anxiety, and sometime downright fear in people.
+The Twenties was a time of massive, fast, often shocking change, and as it will happen, this kind of change instigate anxiety and sometimes downright fear in people.

-The divide between rural and city life was very important in the building of this anxiety.
+The divide between rural and city life was significant in the building of this anxiety.
 Lifestyle and ways of thinking moved fast in the cities, fuelled by the availability of new items and people general opened to new morals and social attitudes.

 While legging behind, rural America saw all of this as an attack to their traditional way of life.

 Newly arrived immigrants shaped part of the social life in the cities with their original culture.
 A part of them ended up in warring gangs and bootlegging.
 Men and women traditional roles were completely rethought, bringing about a new morality and new accepted social mores in terms of sex relation, gambling and alcohol that especially rural America – but not only – was unwilling to accept ‘without a fight’.
 They felt besieged by radicals, gangsters, bootleggers, fast-car loving youngsters, too explicit films, too bold young women, supermarket chains.
 It was an upside world.

 This was the feeling in large parts of the country when in 1915, William J Simmons – who had certainly read The Clansman by Thomas Dixon and may have seen D.W.
 Griffith’s film Birth of a Nation that same year – resurrected the Ku Klux Klan and presented it as the paladin of ‘traditional values’ and simple, hard-working life.